 For information on lecture topics for the 2020-2021 Academic Year, click here.

-Exam: The Royal College of Physicians and Surgeons of Canada will hold the Surgical Foundations exam on September 23rd, 2020.
+Exam: The Royal College of Physicians and Surgeons of Canada will hold the Surgical Foundations exam October 13th - 14th, 2020.
 Click here for details.